BiancaPinolini/ML_classification/README.md

-DataPreparation - To prepare the data for the training, along with and further selections and balancing
+DataPreparation - To prepare the data for the training, along with further selections and balancing

 Training - To train and save the model